Between Silicon and Soul

 Structurally Threatened

 Not one brand.
-An entire commercial logic — that consistent quality at reasonable price earns loyalty — is breaking down.
+An entire commercial logic — that consistent quality at a reasonable price earns loyalty — is breaking down.

 Through a Generational Lens